AlexKent3141/casino/README.md

 ### Tic-tac-toe example
 The tic-tac-toe example can be compiled by running `make tictactoe` in the root directory.
 Running the tictactoe binary will allow you to play against the AI in the command line.

+### Breakthrough example
+The Breakthrough example can be compiled by running `make break` in the root directory.
+Running the break binary will allow you to play against the AI in the command line.